-The New Roots & Branches Album by Darryl Holter
+The Latest Roots & Branches Album by Darryl Holter

 Release Date: August 10, 2018

 Available at CDBaby & iTunes

 It can be argued that all great popular songwriting is about relationships—the bond between friends, the seminal one between lovers and the larger connection between society and its leaders.
 On The New Roots & Branches Album by Darryl Holter, his latest release, Holter draws inspiration from relationships of every stripe.

 “The product of age and reflection, many of the songs on Roots & Branches are upbeat affirmations,” Holter says, “and most have universal themes like love and regret, memory and nostalgia, hope and death.”
 Like his first four albums—Darryl Holter, West Bank Gone, Crooked Hearts, and Radio Songs—Roots & Branches is beautifully recorded and produced by the multi-talented, composer/saxophonist and Holter family friend Ben Wendel.

 “Ben took these songs and made charts of them, and when he brought these musicians all together and I listened to my songs, everything advanced to a higher level,” Holter says.
 “In some ways, the experience of the rehearsals, and then recording these is from the creative side the most fun in doing these albums.
 I’ve seen these songs that I created evolve in new and better directions.”